pbaptist08/LLM-systems-stack/README.md

     - You want redundancy/quality via multiple opinions.
 - They also add complexity: latency, logging, debugging, costs.
 - As PM, you’d decide: “Do we really need many agents, or is one carefully-designed agent + tools enough?”
+- You only go here when the task is complex enough to benefit from specialization and redundancy.
+You weigh added complexity vs gains in quality and robustness.

 ---